AshIsAtWork/MolSim/submissions/assignment-2/Report.md

 ```
 *Note: The program will use the optimised version of the force calculation that is based on Newton's third law of motion.*

 We also created a video showing the collision of the two bodies in ParaView.
-This can be found [here](Collision-of-two-Bodies.mp4).
+This can be found [here](Animation-Collision-of-two-Bodies.mp4).

 ---

 ## Misc ##

-As you proposed in the feedback of our last submission,
+* As you proposed in the feedback of our last submission,
 now our program calculates the force between all particles before entering the simulation loop.
 This ensures that our first position and velocity updates do not use an old force of `0` in the first iteration.

-TODO: Add more information about the new DOCKER HERE PLEASEEEEE
+* Because Robin and Daniel had problems building the project on their macs, we thought about a simple solution to fix this.
+We decided to use Docker, a free available software using OS-level virtualization to run software in lightweight containers.
+A container is an isolated environment in which you can build and run your software without doing any environment configuration on your native operating system.
+We created a suitable [Dockerfile](../../Dockerfile) that specifies all dependencies being necessary to use our program.
+[Here](../../Docker/readme.md) you can find step-by-step instructions on how to install Docker, create an image and run your program in a Docker container having macOS as a native operating system.